 For one thing, not being part of the EU has done nothing to deter people in far-flung places such as the USA, Australia and Asia.
 Granted, there might be a bit more red tape involved but the fact remains that it is absolutely possible for them to buy in France – and, in fact, a high proportion of our own clients come from those parts of the world.
-There’s no reason to believe that the situation will be any different for the Brits – and, frankly, there’s every chance that there’ll be some kind of special status anyway.

 A buying boom